 What does The Software Guild Cost?
 How much work is involved?

-All full-time students must pay a $125 registration fee.
+The bootcamps all cost $10,000.
+All students must pay a $125 registration fee as well.
 Veterans, women, and graduates of universities that have partnerships with The Software Guild are eligible for a $2,000 scholarship.
 Attendees from Code Louisville, another bootcamp, receive a $1,000 scholarship towards tuition.
 Skills Fund and Climb offer a variety of fixed-rate, low interest loans to help students finance the bootcamp.

 Ratings and reviews of The Software Guild

 Online reviews of The Software Guild bootcamp are generally positive.
 They are on SwitchUp’s list of best bootcamps.
 Reviewers on SwitchUp were largely satisfied with the bootcamp’s curriculum and job resources, though they warn that the program is exhausting.
 One grad reported that “between in-class work and homework I put in, on average, 70 hours a week for the duration of the 12 weeks.”

 Grads on CourseReport said that the curriculum, instructors, and job-seeking resources helped immensely.
 One reviewer mentioned that she “constantly received help over Slack from instructors”.
 Many participants report landing jobs before graduation.
 One grad said, “we got a lot of great advice over several sessions on how to interact with recruiters, interview, find jobs, and more.”

 But, one Reddit reviewer suggests that the bootcamp may not be the best option for those seeking jobs outside of Louisville and Minneapolis.
 They noted that “while they do have dozens of companies in their recruitment network, the vast majority of them are local.”